Golfer Lucas Glover's Wife Allegedly Attacked Him & His Mom After He Didn't Do Well In Tournament

 “We thank you for respecting our privacy as we work through this unfortunate situation,” he concluded.

-The incident took place in Ponte Vedra Beach, Florida, after Glover missed the 54 hole at The Players Championship, according to the AP.
+The incident took place in Ponte Vedra Beach, Florida, after Glover missed the 54 hole cut at The Players Championship, according to the AP.

 The wire reports the couple had an argument after the championship.
 When Glover’s mother, Hershey Glover, attempted to dissolve the argument, Krista allegedly began attacking her, the AP reports.
 When the golfer stepped between them he was allegedly injured also.